Rhonda Larson

 In her final month of university in Moscow, Idaho, Rhonda was discovered by Paul Winter, who immediately invited her to join the Paul Winter Consort.
 Ironically, her first tour with them was to Moscow, Russia.
 Rhonda launched on a non-stop touring and recording career with this innovative group.

 After eight years with the Consort and a newly-won Grammy Award, Rhonda set out on her own to put to work the breadth of learning from her time with the Consort.
 She knew only one thing for sure: her music could no longer be confined to only one genre.
 She began composing tailor-made music suited to her technical prowess, and learning ethnic flutes from around the world while immersing herself in the archives of indigenous folk music.
+Rhonda formed her new band, Ventusestablished her own music publishing company, Wood Nymph Musicand continues performing and teaching masterclasses across the globe.
+Rhonda performed in South Africa’s Parliament of the World’s Religions, where she shared the stage with such luminaries as Nelson Mandela and the Dalai Lama.
+But Rhonda doesn’t take herself too seriously—-she performed with the same gusto at NBC’s finale broadcast of Survivor at Madison Square Garden, as seen by over 40 million viewers.

-Rhonda has a discography of over 19 commercial recordings from label/distributors such as Windham Hill and American Gramaphone, among others.
-She has recorded a variety of flute music for the CBS television series, “Survivor” and “The Restaurant”, including the Live CBS finale episode of “Survivor” from Madison Square Garden’s, seen by over 40 million viewers.
-Her most recent engagements include performances in Minsk, Belarus with her band, Ventus, with teaching engagements and a solo performance at the Music Conservatory in Mogilev, followed by one week throughout Latvia, offering her expertise to professional woodwind instructors and students alike.
-In 2014, Rhonda Larson & Ventus performed throughout China for 33 concerts over a period of nine weeks.

-Rhonda has two solo recordings, Free as a Bird, and Distant Mirrors.
+Rhonda has a discography of over 20 commercial recordings from label/distributors such as Windham Hill and American Gramaphone, among others.
+She has recorded a variety of flute music for the CBS television series, “Survivor” and “The Restaurant”, including the Live CBS finale episode of “Survivor” (mentioned above).
+Her engagements include performances in Minsk, Belarus with her band, Ventus, with teaching engagements and a solo performance at the Music Conservatory in Mogilev, followed by one week throughout Latvia, offering her expertise to professional woodwind instructors and students alike.
+Most recently, Rhonda Larson & Ventus performed throughout China for 33 concerts over a period of nine weeks, and have subsequently released their compilation recording, Live from China.
+Rhonda also has two previous solo recordings, Free as a Bird, and Distant Mirrors.
 The latter is an eclectic musical reflection on world cultures and ancient traditions, and was listed in the top ten of the “25 Essential CD’s” nationally syndicated Public Radio program, Echoes.

-Rhonda is featured in “Flute Stories–101 Inspirational Stories from the World’s Best Flute Players”, Windplayers publication.
-Ms. Larson has served on the Board of Directors for the National Flute Association, and is a frequent writing contributor to The Instrumentalist/Flute Talk magazine.
-Rhonda currently serves on the Board of Directors for the World Flute Society.
+Rhonda received Downbeat’s 2018 Critics Poll Rising Star for Flute, and is featured in “Flute Stories–101 Inspirational Stories from the World’s Best Flute Players”, Windplayers publication.
+Ms. Larson has served on the Board of Directors for the National Flute Association, and currently serves on the Board of Directors for the World Flute Society.
+She owns and operates her publishing company, Wood Nymph Music, producing her sheet music and other compositions, including graphic design and distribution.